knative/docs/docs/admin/install/serving/install-serving-with-yaml.md

 === "TLS wildcard support"

-    If you are using a Certificate implementation that supports provisioning wildcard certificates (e.g. cert-manager with a DNS01 issuer), then the most efficient way to provision certificates is with the namespace wildcard certificate controller.
-The following command will install the components needed to provision wildcard certificates in each namespace:
+    If you are using a Certificate implementation that supports provisioning wildcard certificates (for example, cert-manager with a DNS01 issuer), then the most efficient way to provision certificates is with the namespace wildcard certificate controller.
+Install the components needed to provision wildcard certificates in each namespace by running the command:

     ```bash
     kubectl apply -f {{ artifact(repo="serving",file="serving-nscert.yaml")}}
     ```

     !!! warning
-        Note this will not work with HTTP01 either via cert-manager or the net-http01 options.
+        Note this doesn't work with HTTP01 either through cert-manager or the net-http01 options.

 === "DomainMapping CRD"